 If you're still committed to attending this school, you should send a deferral letter, also known as a letter of continued interest.
 This letter should be about one page in length and demonstrate how and why you're a stronger candidate for the college than when you first applied.
 It’s important to be persuasive and to send the letter immediately.

 How to write the letter

 The deferral letter must express your continued interest in attending the school.
 In the first paragraph, convey why the school remains your top choice.
 Next, describe your most recent accomplishments.
 Update the admission officers on things that have occurred since you applied.
 You want to make your candidate profile stronger and showcase why you would be a great asset to the university.
 Some specific examples of things to highlight include:

 - Accomplishments in extracurricular activities like music, sports, National Honor Society, etc.

 End the letter by restating why this particular university is the right fit for you.
 Don’t repeat things you’ve already mentioned in your supplemental essays or personal statement; be specific and personal.
 Once you've finished writing your letter, email it to the admissions office.
 Do not delay sending it!

 Related: So You've Been Deferred: Now What?

-With these tips, you'll have a higher chance of turning your deferment into an acceptance because it will showcase your growth and determination to attend the school that deferred you.
+Whether you are deferred or waitlisted, don't panic.
+Remember, you have not been denied yet.
+With these tips, you'll have a higher chance of turning your deferment or waitlist placement into an acceptance because it will showcase your growth and determination to attend the school that deferred you.
 Good luck!